Restless Legs Syndrome

 - Avoid the use of medications that may worsen RLS.

-Effective treatment of conditions that may trigger RLS can ease or resolve your symptoms:
+Treating problems that may trigger RLS can ease symptoms or make them go away:

 - Kidney failure

-Dopamine agonists are the only drugs that are FDA approved to treat restless leg syndrome.
-They are often considered the most effective type of medication for this condition.
+Dopamine agonists are the only drugs that are approved to treat RLS.
+They are thought to be the most helpful type of medicine for it.

-Other medications may be used to help control symptoms of restless leg syndrome.
-Some medication options include clonidine, anticonvulsants, and opioids.
-Your doctor will select the medication based on your symptoms and medical history.
+Other medicines may be used to help control symptoms.
+Some medicines are high blood pressure medicine, antiseizure medicine, and opioids.
+The medicine you are given will be based on your symptoms and health history.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.